Persona78/RealCamMI/README.md

 Corrects a systematic blue colour cast (B/R ratio ~1.12 vs ~1.00 in stock camera) using a `ColorMatrix` applied after capture: `R×1.01`, `G×1.00`, `B×0.92`.

-Cannot be done via `COLOR_CORRECTION_TRANSFORM` because the Qualcomm CamX HAL silently ignores that field when AWB is in AUTO mode (Android Camera2 API specification).
-Colour correction is applied in the post-processing pipeline instead, so it works regardless of the AWB mode.
+This cannot be done via `COLOR_CORRECTION_TRANSFORM` because the Qualcomm CamX HAL silently ignores that field when AWB is in AUTO mode (a documented limitation of the Android Camera2 API on this hardware).
+Colour correction is applied in the post-processing pipeline instead, so it works regardless of AWB mode.

 Activated via a dedicated toolbar button (tap to toggle; red = active).
 Visible in **Settings → GUI Icons → Show colour correction icon**.